 Colored glass fish also were on display.
 There really is so much to see!

 But I think the highlight for me was fun we had at the end with some Thai monks.
 It was great to see them having a good time in the clogs, so we asked if we could join them.
 I love their peaceful and happy approach.

 It really made me see things differently at the end.
 They were not running around taking “selfies” or group photos.
-They were immersed in the moment.
 They did not look through the lens of a camera.
 They looked through the lens of their eyes.
 Next time I visit a garden, I am not going to take my camera.

 No matter what your faith.
-Sometimes it is important to immerse ourselves solely in the moment.
+Sometimes it is important to immerse ourselves solely within the moment.

 Next time, I am going to use my sense – and my senses.